 Hot water specifically around bedtime may help you feel calmer and more relaxed when compared to cold water.

 Some also claim that drinking hot water is better for digestion because hot water can help your stomach dissolve food faster.
 More scientific research is needed in this area.
 However, since warm water can definitely help you feel more relaxed and relieve nasal congestion, drinking warm water with lemon or a small cup of hot tea before bed might not be a bad idea.

 There are a couple of drawbacks to drinking water before bedtime.
 The biggest issue is that drinking several glasses of water right before bed can mess with your natural sleep by making it tough for you to sleep through the night.

 However, this isn’t how it works for many.
 Getting up in the middle of the night to use the bathroom can often lead to trouble getting to sleep.
-Even those who can easily fall asleep again after urinating will suffer disrupted sleep if they have to do it several times throughout the night.
+Even those who can easily fall asleep again after urinating will suffer disrupted and broken sleep if they have to do it several times throughout the night.

 That’s what makes drinking water before bed a bad idea for many.
 Drinking a lot of water can increase urine production to the point that it disrupts the sleep cycle by necessitating multiple trips to the bathroom.
 And night after night of disturbed sleep or sleep deprivation can cause all kinds of negative health effects.

 “Sleep serves a vital physiological function and is probably the single most important factor in exercise recovery,” says Dr. Nayantara Santhi.
 “Besides helping the body to recover from fatigue by repairing processes, sleep also plays a vital role on neurophysiology, cognitive function, and mood, all of which have implications for elite athlete performance.”

 “Therefore, ensuring a good night’s sleep should be part of the foundation of our daily routine.”